kimperria/kimperria/README.md

 ## Well, hello there <img src="./handwave.gif" width="30px" height="30px">

-I am Kimani John, a Software Engineer/FullStack Developer/Cross Platform developer.
-I write code as frequently as I can.
+My name is Kimani John, a Software Engineer/FullStack Developer/Cross Platform developer.

+I'm a curious mind, lifelong learner, tech enthusiast devoted problem solver and I write code as frequently as I can.

+Over the years, I've picked up skill-sets in engineering, people and product management that have positively impacted teams across various stages of software development life-cycle.

-I am experimenting 🔭 with new technologies to build some interesting stuff :rocket: :hammer_and_wrench: that make our lives easier.
+Constantly experimenting 🔭 with new technologies to build some interesting stuff :rocket: :hammer_and_wrench: that make our lives easier.

 ## 🔧 Technologies & Tools